Adamancia Vault

 Block groups

-A block group is one bundle of rules with its own name and on/off switch.
-You can have as many as you like, and they're shown as a list you can scroll through.
+A block group is one named focus plan with its own on/off switch.
+You can have as many as you like, and they are shown in a list you can scroll through.

 Why groups instead of one big list?

-Because different situations need different rules.
-A group can hold the sites to block, a schedule, a time budget, and more — all toggled together.
-Turn the group on and the whole bundle takes effect.
+Because different situations need different boundaries.
+A group can hold the places to pause, a schedule, a time allowance, and more - all switched together.

 They're checked top to bottom